List of Gad Guard characters: Wanda Woman

 Wanda is, as stated, Jacque's girlfriend, seen in the beginning of the series mostly wearing nothing but panties and a bra and rubbing herself on something or someone.
 She is not much but a hyper stripper, or so it seems, but she likes Gads, mostly because they are shiny and she can molest them.
 At some point, this gets her in serious trouble when she accidentally swallows a Gad in the shape of a jewel, only to have Jacque punch her in the stomach to make her cough it up...which activates it.
 Wanda becomes the first A-techode seen in the series, as Jacque's greed is transferred through the punch, but eventually the Gad burns out, and she is left alive, amazingly enough.

-She tries to get Katana to sleep with her quite a few times, asking if he had like to have some "fun" with her, but each time he shuns her, saying he has better things to do.
-(She does however use him against her none-too-smart boyfriend in the beginning by having him give a monotone ‘hey’ into the phone while she is talking with him, then telling him she is busy and hanging up on him, to see if Jacque would get jealous.)
+She tries to get Katana to sleep with her quite a few times, asking if he would like to have some "fun" with her, but each time he shuns her, saying he has better things to do.
+She does, however, use him against her none-too-smart boyfriend in the beginning by having him give a monotone "hey" into the phone while she is talking with him, then telling him she is busy and hanging up on him, to see if Jacque would get jealous.
 After Jacque disappears toward the end, Wanda tries a few hair-brained schemes with Katana's reluctant help, but after he ditches her, she fails out and ends up in jail.